Chat with us on WhatsApp

 Can you still go bald on finasteride?

-Patients who do not see improvement or continue to lose hair after the first year are less likely to experience improvement in hair growth at 10 years and can be considered to be non-responsive to long-term therapy.
+Patients who do not see improvement or continue to lose hair after the first year are less likely to experience improvement in hair growth at 10 years and can be considered non-responsive to long-term therapy.
+If this is the case, your doctor can work with you to discuss alternative options.

 What is the difference between Propecia and Finasteride tablets?

-Finasteride tablets are available under the brand name Propecia or as a generic.
+Finasteride tablets are available under the brand name Propecia or as a generic option.
 The generic version of Propecia contains the same active ingredient (finasteride).
-One film-coated tablet of Propecia contains 1 mg of finasteride.
+One film-coated tablet of Propecia contains 1mg of finasteride.

 Which is better, minoxidil or finasteride?

-Over and above finasteride, there are also other medicines and alternative hair loss treatments that patients can consider to combat hair loss.
-A finasteride alternative is minoxidil (also sold as Regaine).
+Besides finasteride, there are also other medicines and alternative hair loss treatments that patients can consider.
+A finasteride alternative is minoxidil (also sold as Rogaine and Regaine).

-Both oral finasteride and topical minoxidil are effective and safe in the treatment of mild to severe male androgenetic alopecia.
-However, finasteride appears to be the most effective of these two types of hair loss treatments.
+Both oral finasteride and topical minoxidil are safe, commonly-used treatments for mild to severe male androgenetic alopecia.
+However, finasteride appears to be more effective.

 Should I use minoxidil with finasteride?